harshil-garg/ECE458-Group-Project/README.md

 ### Ingredients
 #### Filter Ingredients
-* Allows the user to filter ingredients by keyword and with assisted selection on SKUs **URL**: ```POST /api/ingredients/filter```
+* Allows the user to filter ingredients by keyword and with assisted selection on SKUs.
+**URL**: ```POST /api/ingredients/filter```

 **Parameters**: